Have you been a victim of a St. Louis personal injury? For over 25 years, we’ve fought for our clients. We are ready to fight for you.

 The St. Louis personal injury attorneys at Kullmann, Klein & Dioneda, P.C., understand that victims of serious injuries are already in dire financial situations.
 Thus, we do not charge our clients any fees unless we are able to collect a monetary award for them.

-Attorneys representing personal injury victims typically handle cases on a contingent fee basis.
+Attorneys representing St. Louis personal injury victims typically handle cases on a contingent fee basis.
 A contingent fee means you pay the attorney a percentage of what he or she collects for you.
 If no money is obtained, then you do not owe a fee.
-A client is not charged attorney fees if he loses the case.
-If the client recovers damages from settlement or a favorable verdict, the attorney receives the fee from the recovery.
 The attorney’s fee varies depending on the type of case and amount of recovery.
-One thing is for sure, if you don’t recover you don’t owe any attorney’s fee.

 Injuries caused by dogs or other animals bites can be significant, causing pain and potentially large medical bills.
 Are you or someone you know one of the 800,000 Americans who has sought medical attention for a dog bite or a related injury this year?
 The experienced St. Louis dog bite injury attorneys at Kullmann, Klein & Dioneda, P.C. are ready to represent you.

 Injured on the job in Missouri or Illinois?
 Our St. Louis workers’ compensation attorneys will help you get the dedicated representation you need in order to acquire legitimate and proper benefits from your employer.
 Your case is important to us.
 Let our workers’ compensation attorneys fight for the rights you deserve

 What if I am Injured at Work?